Delboy/DryDrops/README.md

 #### Connecting AWS to django

-Now that you have created a S3 bucket with it's user group attached, we need to connect it to django.
+Now that you have created a S3 bucket with its user group attached, we need to connect it to django.

 1. First you will need to install two packages.
 Boto3 and Django storages.
 Do this by running these commands:
     ```